Strategies

 Returns a list of strikes for a give underlying asset.

-asset (Asset object) – Asset object as normally used for an option but without the strike information.
+• asset (Asset) – Asset object as normally used for an option but without the strike information.
 The Asset object must be an option asset type.

 Sorted list of strikes as floats.